KGharib/Detecting-Sarcasam-on-Reddit/README.md

 - downs: the number of downvotes a comment receieved
 - date: data a comment was posted
 - created_utc
-G- parent_comment: the original post/comment from which the comment is a child of.
+- parent_comment: the original post/comment from which the comment is a child of.

 <br><br>
 3. **Modelling**